 - "[15] As a general matter, in criminal matters a court should be astute not to allow the submissions of an amicus to stack then odds against an accused person.
 Ordinarily, an accused in criminal matters is entitled to a well-defined case emanating from the state.
 If the submissions of an amicus tend to strengthen the case against the accused, this is cause for caution.
 This, however, is not an inflexible rule.
-But it is a consideration based on fairness, equality of arms, and more importantly, what is in the interests of justice." - 23.
-Applied to criminal proceedings, the SLAPP type defences would frustrate the administration of justice and impede the NPA or private prosecutors from conducting fair criminal trials.
-It would also impose onerous burdens on accused persons seeking to invoke the SLAPP type defence to prevent an abusive criminal trial because it imposes an onus on the accused person to probe elements of SLAPP an onus far more difficult and complex that proof of abuse of process.
-The SLAPP type defence add nothing to the abuse of process doctrine which our courts have developed sufficient remedies against based on judicial discretion as conferred on them by the common law and the Constitution. - 24.
-While the SLAPP suit submissions are now part of our law, the Constitutional Court did not extend this defence to criminal proceedings or fashion appropriate standard in terms of which this defence should be applied to the abuse of process complaint.
-The Constitutional Court was careful not to extend the SLAPP suit type defences beyond an area of law on which the US developed it defamation suits promoted to frustrate public interest litigation.
-There is nothing in the theory or practice of SLAPP theory that would enrich the development of our criminal law defences to abuse of process complaints.
-But more importantly, there is nothing in the submissions of applicants that remotely assists the court to fashion new and effective judicial remedies to prevent abuse of process in criminal trials.

-- 25. The applicants have not sought to have the Court declare the private prosecution as constituting vexatious litigation under the Vexatious Proceedings Act 3 of 1956.
-They cannot do so, because the litigation against the main applicants is neither vexatious nor abusive. - 26.
-Finally, the doctrine of SLAPP adds nothing to the constitutional restraints on the state's prosecuting obligations or indeed those conferred on private prosecutors to conduct fair criminal trials.
+But it is a consideration based on fairness, equality of arms, and more importantly, what is in the interests of justice." - 28.
+Applied to criminal proceedings, the SLAPP suit type defences would impose an onerous burden on an accused who, has no onus to prove anything in criminal trials. - 29.
+While the SLAPP suit submissions are now part of our law, the Constitutional Court did not extend this principle to criminal proceedings or apart from the known abuse of process law, relied on to prevent prosecutions.
+There is nothing in the theory of SLAPP suits that would enrich the development of our constitutional system or our common law but more relevant- there is nothing in the submissions of applicants that remotely assists the court in its understanding of the core constitutional power to regulate proceedings in a manner that avoids abuse of judicial process in criminal proceedings. - Neither the applicant for admission as amicus curiae nor Ms Maughan seek to have my private prosecution declared vexatious under the Vexatious Proceedings Act 3 of 1956. - Finally, the doctrine of SLAPP is unhelpful in enriching the existing constitutional restraints on the state's obligations or indeed private prosecutors to conduct fair criminal trials.
 It is in any event unclear what the applicants contend are the elements of SLAPP suits that should be applied to criminal prosecution whether by the state or private individuals.
 Given that the SLAPP suit doctrine was designed to deal with strategic litigation against public participation, it is unclear which of its known elements must be applied to promote the interests of fair criminal trials or to prevent abuse of the criminal process.